-The Corporate Social Responsibility (CSR) Committee has been constituted by the Board in compliance with the requirements of Section 135 of the Companies Act, 2013.
+The Corporate Social Responsibility (CSR) Committee is constituted in line with the provisions of Section 135 of the Companies Act, 2013.

-Name of the Director Category Designation Mr. Nikhil Saraf Non-Executive Independent Director Chairman Mr. Manoj Tulsyan Non-Executive Independent Director Member Mrs. Vranda Manish Rathi Non-Executive Independent Director Member la Iris Clothings Limited
+Name of the Director Category Designation

-One Meeting of the Corporate Social Responsibility Committee was held during the Financial Year ended March 31, 2024 on February 05, 2024.
+Mr. Nikhil Non-Executive Chairman

+Saraf Independent Director

+Mr. Manoj Non-Executive Member

+Tulsyan Independent Director

+Mrs. Vranda Non-Executive Member

+Manish Rathi Independent Director

 Ms. Sweta Agarwal, Company Secretary is the Compliance Officer of the Company and acts as secretary to Committee.